 Invoked in Car Talk: The Musical, in the form of a joke designed to fly right by anyone under 40.
 A man is lamenting that, at age 45, he's too young to have a heart attack.
 His boss tells him, "Hey, 45 is the new 78."
 Anyone in the audience who laughs has gray hair.

 Fallout 3 - Three Dog says "I'm your friendly neighborhood disc jockey.
 What's a disc?
 Hell if I know, but I'm gonna keep talking anyway."
 But Fallout is very Zeerust, so records were not replaced with tapes, CDs, and MP3s, but with giant square cassette tapes the size of 45s.

-In Heavenly Nostrils, Marigold offers to take Phoebe (a little girl) to a record store.
+In Heavenly Nostrils, Marigold (a centuries-old unicorn) offers to take Phoebe (a little girl) to a record store.
 "What's a record?"
 In a different strip, Phoebe isn't sure what a "radio" is.
 Marigold's reaction in both cases: "I'm old."

 Played straight in an episode of "The Marshmallow Money Show" (a now-defunct online Flash series that was on the old Cartoon Network website), when one character notes that record stores nowadays only sell CDs and tapes, yet are still called "record stores", to which another character quickly responds "What's a record?"

 Happens with The Creatures in one of their game nights.
 While playing a video game version of Family Feud, one of the questions was "Name something someone would plug in."
 Nova enters "VCR" and is annoyed when he receives zero points for that answer, claiming that people still own VCR's even if they're not popular anymore.

 This BuzzFeed video explains the concept of VHS and brick-and-mortar video stores in a way that assumes that today's kids only know about Netflix and other streaming services.